 Substance abuse is often a predictive factor for mental illness, and in addition many people who battle insomnia suffer from depression or anxiety disorders.
 When mental health conditions like major depression, generalized anxiety disorder, PTSD, or panic disorder are present, dual diagnosis treatment services that address both the Ambien addiction and the mental illness should be considered mandatory.

 Enrollment in inpatient or intensive outpatient treatment programs give Ambien addiction sufferers their best chance at staying drug-free.

 During their stay in residential rehab, men and women recovering from Ambien dependency will receive individual, group, and family therapy in daily sessions designed to confront any and all underlying emotional and psychological issues.
 Medications may be administered as well, if they have been prescribed to lessen cravings or any lingering withdrawal symptoms.

 Additional offerings in inpatient rehab may include educational programs, life skills classes, and holistic wellness therapies that can reinforce the evolution in thinking and behavior that lasting sobriety requires.

-Once the initial treatment program is complete, patients recovering from Ambien addiction will continue their recovery in aftercare, which will usually include regular therapy sessions plus participation in 12-step groups that offer additional guidance.
+Once the initial Ambien addiction treatment program is complete, patients recovering from addiction will continue their recovery in aftercare, which will usually include regular therapy sessions plus participation in 12-step groups that offer additional guidance.
 Individuals new to recovery are always vulnerable to relapse, and having good and reliable support from counselors, peers, and loved ones is essential if recovery is to remain sustainable and the urge to use Ambien resisted.